Oven Barbecued Short Ribs – Flanken-Cut Beef Ribs Dry-Rubbed with a Spicy Seasoning Blend, Slow Roasted with Sauce to Tender-Crisp Perfection

-Corky’s “famous spice rub” uses a blend of 3-4 different rubs in equal amounts – he likes a mix of Kirkland Sweet Mesquite Seasoning, Rudy’s Turku Rub, Kozlik’s Meat Rub, and another brand that is coincidentally called Corky’s.
+These Oven Barbecued Short Ribs were shared with me by a man named Corky.
+His “famous spice rub” uses a blend of 3-4 different rubs in equal amounts – a mix of Kirkland Sweet Mesquite Seasoning, Rudy’s Turku Rub, Kozlik’s Meat Rub, and another brand that is coincidentally called Corky’s.
 Unfortunately these rubs are not widely available in my area, so I had to make do with finding their ingredients online and trying to replicate them on my own.
-The custom blend below is my crack at capturing Corky’s delectable rib flavor from scratch.
+The custom blend below is my crack at capturing the flavor from scratch.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.